theodor-at-github/ci-milestone-project-1/README.md

     -   Planned Features
     -   Features Implemented
     -   Features Left to Implement
+3. UX
-    -   Design Choices
+    -   Design Choices and UX
     -   Wireframes
-3. Technologies Used
+4. Technologies Used
-4. Testing
+5. Testing
-5. Deployment
+6. Deployment
-6. Credits
+7. Credits
     -   Content
     -   Media
     -   Code
     -   Acknowledgements

-## 1. UX
+## 1. Project Goals

 ### Project

 A static frontend student project as part of Code Institute's milestone projects and a personal web development portfolio build with maximum effort and heart.